 Conclusion

+First aspect proposes to introduce a new flag in the slice header max_hierarchy_depth_override_flag which signals the overriding of several coding tree parameters: the minimum quad-tree leaf size and the maximum multi-type tree depth.

-It is to signal the multi-type tree configuration with increased flexibility compared to VTM6.
-This is a maximum multi-type tree hierarchy depth for each quad-tree level, which corresponds to a quad-tree node size that can be used as a root for a nested multi-type tree.
+Second aspect proposes to signal the multi-type tree configuration with increased flexibility compared to VTM6.
+This is achieved thanks to the signaling of a maximum multi-type tree hierarchy depth for each quad-tree level, which corresponds to a quad-tree node size that can be used as a root for a nested multi-type tree.
 It is shown that a richer set of compression/encoder complexity trade-offs can be easily obtained with the proposed SPS and slice header signaling.

 References